Burgerlijk Wetboek: 1992 Code Reform

-Despite the initial scope of revision being ‘technical reform’, the 1992 BW enacted substantive modifications to both the prior Code and established case-law.
+Despite the initial scope of revision being ‘technical reform’, the 1992 BW enacted substantive modifications to both the prior Code and established case law.
 The technical focus of the revised code is borrowed from the German BGB.
 The distinction between civil law and commercial law was done away with and brought under the broader ambit of private law.
 The Code now covers all aspects of commercial regulation—company, insurance, transport, consumer, and labour laws.
 For example, the 1992 Code now specifically regulates commercial contracts (Book 6, art.
 119(a)).
 An unjust enrichment action is available (Book 6, art.
 212), as are rescissory actions for vitiated consent or an ‘abuse of circumstances’ (Book 6, art.
 44(4)).
 More generally, requirements of good faith now appear to be a constant theme throughout the Code: Book 6, art.
-1 provides that both parties in a relationship are to behave equitably and reasonably towards each other.
+1 provides that parties in a legal relationship with each other are to behave equitably and reasonably towards each other.
 This appears to extend beyond contracts into other areas of law.

 The 1992 Code is more technical, systematic, and abstract than its predecessor.
 It is also more conceptual, providing many well-defined principles at differing levels of abstraction.
 Throughout, the Code lays out a strict pattern of general rules upon which are built detailed ones.
-For example, tortious liability is founded on a general concept of an unlawful civil wrong.
+For example, tortious liability is founded on a general concept of civil wrong.
 The concept will have differing applications in different circumstances.
 The Code is also more nuanced, providing for degree and qualification where an ‘all or nothing’ approach may have prevailed under the prior Code.
 The Code also loosens the legal positivism of the French system in favour of granting courts wider discretion in adjudicating cases.
-This discretion permits ‘intermediate solutions’ (i.e., not slavishly statutory) to complex problems.
+This discretion permits ‘intermediate solutions’ (i.e. not slavishly statutory) to complex problems.

-Like most other foreign civil codes, rules of procedure and public law are codified separately from the 1992 Code.
+Like most other foreign civil codes, rules of procedure and public law are codified separately from the 1992 Civil Code.